Ho Ching: Philanthropy

 In her personal capacity, Ho supports various community service and charitable organisations.
-She has particular interest in special needs education, healthcare and the welfare and development of children.
+She has particular interest in special education, healthcare and the welfare and development of children.
 She is the patron of Assisi Hospice, and the founding chairman of Trailblazer Foundation Ltd, an IPC charity which provides funding for education, health, sports and community welfare.
 In March 2014, Ho was inducted into the Singapore Council of Women's Organisations' Singapore Women's Hall of Fame, which honours outstanding women of Singapore.

 In August 2016, Ho received a positive reception when on a state visit to the White House to mark 50 years of bilateral relations between the US and Singapore, she carried a pouch designed by an autistic student from Pathlight School (under its Artist Development Program).
 Ho is an advisor to the Autism Resource Centre (ARC), a non-profit charity in charge of Pathlight School, and had acquired the pouch at an ARC fundraising event.
 Ho is also a patron of the Autism Association of Singapore.